rmasters/iss-pistreamer/README.md

 Tooling largely based on [Miguel's blog post][blog], jazzed up a little with Ansible and a systemd service.

-A little Ansible role and playbook that:
+An Ansible role and playbook that:

 *   Installs [omxplayer](https://github.com/popcornmix/omxplayer), a nice little
     command-line video player for the RPi,